jmparsons/play-lessc/README.md

 - Added fallback to Play's LessCompiler if the lessc command is not found.
 - New directory configuration option for a local copy of lessc.
 - Only the normal LessCompiler works on Heroku.
-The lessc command is not available at compile time even if using a multipack with installing node before scala.
+The lessc command is not available at compile time even if using a multipack with installing Node before scala.

 0.0.8 - July 23, 2013